Industrial Sound Baffles

 Industrial Baffle Products

 Sound Seal's Barricade Polywrap Baffles are a heat sealed polyethylene bag encompassing a sound absorptive fiberglass.
 The baffles measure 4' wide x 2' high and have (2) grommets along (1) 4' side.
-White or block facings are standard, additional colors are available.
+White or black facings are available.
 These efficient, economic baffles offer a high NRC rating at an extremely low cost.

 - Durable Quilled Fiberglass style